Please see the information on nomination and application for guest studies. Please note the application deadlines.

 When you apply for your visa, you will have to provide a proof of sufficient financial means (see COSTS below) and a valid health/travel insurance.
 You can choose this travel insurance freely.
 Please note that, regarding (your) health insurance, other rules may apply to the enrolment (see below).

 The student services organization Studierendenwerk Thüringen offers students rooms in halls of residence.
 Please note the deadlines for applications (15 January and 15 July).

 Your insurance must be valid for the entire duration of your stay at the University.
 German public health insurance (e.g. AOK, Barmer, DAK, TK etc.) is standard for students under the age of 30.
-However, we also recognize the statutory EU health insurance (EHIC).
+However, we also recognize the statutory EU health insurance ((EHIC, also see the information on living in Jena below).
 If a scholarship provider (e.g. DAAD) has taken out an insurance policy for you, please ask the international office whether we recognize it.
 Students under the age of 30 can only be voluntary members of the public health insurance system; in their case, we also accept German private insurance (only Educare24, HanseMerkur, Mawista or Würzburger).

 If you need to apply for a German visa, please note the information about health/travel insurance of the German embassy in your country.

 In addition, we recommend you to purchase a liability insurance to cover any damage you might cause unintentionally (e.g. fire damage, water damage, other damage of private property.